corbanchurchill/The-Last-Quiz-Master/README.md

 # The-Last-Quiz-Master

-A python text based rpg that is based off real-life questions about common misconceptions and uncommon trivia.
+A python text-based rpg based off real-life questions about common misconceptions and uncommon trivia.

-Ersrerapr:
-uggcf://ra.jvxvcrqvn.bet/jvxv/Yvfg_bs_pbzzba_zvfpbaprcgvbaf
+The game is set in the vast lands of Uulgerm'ath and is based around you, a lone adventurer who will be required to rely on your knowledge and intellect to survive.